rtCamp/Frappe-Manager/docs/getting-started/installation.md

     pip install frappe-manager
     ```

-    This uses whichever interpreter owns that `pip`, so it only gets you current fm if that interpreter is 3.13.
+    This uses whichever interpreter owns that `pip`, so it only gets you current fm if that interpreter is 3.13 or 3.14.

-!!! warning "Keep the `--python 3.13`"
+!!! warning "Keep the `--python` pin"
     Installing on an older interpreter does not fail.
 Every installer here resolves the newest fm release whose `requires-python` that interpreter satisfies, so a 3.12 environment silently gets you **fm 0.18.0** instead of an error, and that build then crashes on import against current dependencies.
 Pin the interpreter and you get the current release or a clear resolution error.

 ## Development Version